kgpavan/ml-panamapapers/README.md

-# MarkLogic Panama Papers provides an exploratory search + semantics application to help bootstrap your knowledge of using MarkLogic + Semantics
+# MarkLogic Panama Papers

+Provides an exploratory search + semantics application to help bootstrap your knowledge of using MarkLogic + Semantics

 ## Getting Started